 |Weight||95kg (14st 13lb)|

-Educated at Epsom College, George Lowe played in the Harlequins A League team while still a schoolboy, was called into the England U20 squad for the Six Nations three years ago and continued to represent the side through the IRB Junior World Championship.
-His senior England debut brought a try in the 54-26 win over the South African Barbarians South at Kimberley but he sustained ankle ligament damage and returned home on June 16 to be replaced by Jonny May of Gloucester.
+Educated at Epsom College, George Lowe played in the Harlequins A League team while still a schoolboy, was called into the England U20 squad for the Six Nations four years ago and continued to represent the side through the IRB Junior World Championship.
+His senior England debut in June last year brought a try in the 54-26 win over the South African Barbarians South at Kimberley but he sustained ankle ligament damage and returned home to be replaced by Jonny May of Gloucester.

-He had made his Premiership debut against London Wasps in the 2008 London Double Header at Twickenham Stadium and went on to make the Harlequins No.13 shirt his own.
-In 2010-11, he helped the club to win the Amlin Challenge Cup when they beat Stade Français at the City of Cardiff Stadium in an enthralling match and was shortlisted for for the Land Rover Discovery of the Season.
+He played in his first Premiership match against London Wasps in the 2008 London Double Header at Twickenham Stadium and went on to make the Harlequins No.13 shirt his own.
+In 2010-11, he helped the club to win the Amlin Challenge Cup when they beat Stade Français at the City of Cardiff Stadium in an enthralling match and was shortlisted for the Land Rover Discovery of the Season.

 He said: “I had not played for the U16 or U18 side and was not in the original U20 squad named a few months earlier so the call up was a bit of a shock.”
 Lowe, who comes from East Molesey and attended Danes Hill School, joined Harlequins Academy in 2008.